camunda/camunda-docs/docs/guides/sap/odata-connector.md

 ...
 ```

-Then, deploy the SAP OData Connector via the `cf-cli`.
-Note that this requires [the "multiapps" plugin of Cloud Foundry](https://github.com/cloudfoundry/multiapps-cli-plugin) to be installed on the machine the deployment runs on.
+4. Deploy the SAP OData Connector via the `cf-cli`.
+Note that this requires [the "multiapps" plugin of Cloud Foundry](https://github.com/cloudfoundry/multiapps-cli-plugin) to be installed on the machine the deployment runs on:

 ```shell
 $> cf deploy ./ # append the -f flag to shortcircuit ongoing deployments